jstubbins98-netize/RetroTermOS/README.md

 ---

-*"Computing for the Home" - Intelix Software Corporation*
+*"Commandline for the home (again)" - Intelix Software Corporation*